ismaelucky342/code_env_tools/README.md

-git-info         # Shows available Git utils aliases and descriptions git-purge        # Uninstalls all Git utils and removes aliases git-clone-all <user> # Clones all public repositories from a specified GitHub user
+git-info         # Shows available Git utils aliases and descriptions git-purge        # Uninstalls all Git utils and removes aliases git-clone-all <user> # Clones all public repositories from a specified GitHub user git-delete-all # Deletes all cloned git repositories in all folders and subfolders
 ```